 Marketing is also your first impression, and I make sure to tell everyone that it's not just for potential clients.
 If a recent veterinary grad is considering a job at your practice, what's the first thing that person will do?
 They're going to look you up online.
 If you have a subpar website, it's fair for that person to think your practice may also be subpar.
 You also have the other end of the spectrum, where some veterinarians create a flashy website and believe they can stop there.

 Three things have to happen when you create a veterinary website:

 - It has to come from YOU, the practice owner

 - You need a company that understands the digital world to launch and manage it

-Having a company to help you with your marketing doesn’t mean that you won’t have to partake in the process, but that’s part of being a disciplined business owner.
-And trust me when I tell you that all of these efforts will come back to you.
+Having a company to help you with your marketing doesn't mean you won't have to partake in the process, but that's part of being a disciplined business owner.
+And trust me when I tell you that all of these efforts will return to you.

 GeniusVets is also at the center of a recent study that determined the top 10 GeniusVets client websites are attracting more monthly visitors than the top 10 client websites from their top 10 competitors combined, by more than a whopping 30%.

 Download a copy of the GeniusVets Agency Study here